AnacondaRecipes/aggregateMRO/README.md

 git clean -dxf .
 ```

-## 3. Update all of the recipes that are sourced from MRAN
+## 3. Update all of the recipes that are sourced from MRAN (you probably do not want the revoutils bit)
 ```
 conda skeleton cran \
   --cran-url ${CRAN_URL} \